Agnete Kirk Thinggaard

 Kirk Thinggaard also competed at two editions of Dressage World Cup finals (in 2015 and 2016), achieving 11th and 9th place, respectively.
+Through 2020, she had made 103 starts in FEI-recognized events.

 She is the youngest daughter of former Lego CEO Kjeld Kirk Kristiansen, the granddaughter of Godtfred Kirk Christiansen and great-granddaughter of the company founder Ole Kirk Christiansen.
 Together with her father, sister Sofie and brother Thomas, they split ownership of a 75% stake in the company.
-According to Forbes, her net worth was estimated at $6.2 billion, as of January 2025.
+According to Forbes, her net worth was estimated at $8 billion as of 2021.
+According to Olympedia, she may be the wealthiest Olympian of all time.

 She married Claus Thinggaard in 2008 with whom she has three daughters.
 The couple divorced in 2022.
 She has a bachelor's degree in psychology from Aarhus University.